Study Guide Outline

 Assessment Tools

-Unit III Discovering the Obvious: Our Lives as "The Folk" Helps students to discover folklife through their own traditions in everyday life -- their games and play, school, and family.
+Students discover folklife through their own traditions in everyday life—their games and play, school, and family.

 Louisiana Content Standards: H-1A-M1, H-1A-M2, H-1A-M3, AP-2TH-M6, H-1C-E4, H-1D-M6, G-1B-E2, G-1C-E4, CA-4TH-M5, H-1B-E1, H-1B-E2, AP-2TH-M4, ELA-5-M2, ELA-7-M, CE-1TH-M3, AP-2TH-M5, H-1A-M4.